alonk-me/Quntum-measurment-model/README.md

 - tqdm (optional, for progress bars)

 ## Description
-- Simulates single qubit weak measurement trajectories
+- Integrates single-qubit SSE trajectories with symmetric Kraus operators
-- Computes and analyzes entropy production $Q$
+- Computes entropy production according to the Stratonovich midpoint rule
-- Compares empirical results to analytical predictions
+- Generates histograms of $Q$ and overlays the Dressel Eq.
+(14) prediction with the substitution $\theta = 2N\epsilon$
+- Saves Monte-Carlo data for reproducibility

 ## License
 This project is for academic and research use.